Semerwater

 How to walk around Semerwater

 After just over a mile, you will see a footpath sign to your right.
-Take this footpath, which heads down and across the field heading back towards Semerwater.
-It reaches Semer Water bridge, at which point turn right, and head back to the car park where you started.
+Cross the stile and take this footpath, which heads down and diagonally leftwards across the field heading back towards Semerwater that will be ahead of you and right.
+(We have encountered cows in this field before, friendly ones, but just in case you prefer to avoid our bovine friends!)

-Last walked September 2022.
+Last walked January 2026.

 What’s cool for kids at Semerwater?